learn-co-curriculum/angular-concepts-readme/README.md

 The differences here is that we no longer have one person taking your order and delivering your drink.
 Instead, the cashier (ViewModel) uses a helper (business logic) to get your drink order (Model) completed and only modifies the lid with your name (view logic) and returns it to you (the View).

+This is the preferred architecture for Angular applications.
+Why?
+We no longer have a controller doing everything for us.
+Instead, we can simplify the application down massively by having helpers that we can use everywhere.

 ## Data-binding

 Data-binding is the term for automatic synchronisation of data between the model and the view.
 This comes in two formats - one-way and two-way data-binding.